Radiation

 Radiation therapy program requirements vary; some programs require an OSSD with six grade 12 U or M courses (mainly math and science credits), while others require a minimum of one year of university education, including math and science credits.

-Radiation Jobs and Salaries
+Radiation Jobs

 In order to work in Ontario, graduates must register with the College of Medical Radiation and Imaging Technologists of Ontario after successfully taking the Canadian Association of Medical Radiation Technologists exam.
 Radiation professionals who gain this accreditation can find employment in a number of medical venues, from hospitals and clinics to private radiology practices, research facilities and more.